Planes in four space and four associated CM points: Introduction

 \fi

-First results in the spirit of this theorem have previously been obtained by Maass \cite{Maass56}, \cite{Maass59} and Schmidt \cite{Schmidt-shapes}, who establish the averaged equidistribution of the pairs $(L,[L(\Z)])$, where $L$ varies over the rational planes of discriminant up to $D$. \ifsquarefree\else We obtain as a corollary of the above theorem the following strengthening of these results:
+First results in the spirit of this theorem have previously been obtained by Maass \cite{Maass56}, \cite{Maass59} and Schmidt \cite{Schmidt-shapes}, who establish the averaged equidistribution of the pairs $(L,[L(\Z)])$, where $L$ varies over the rational planes of discriminant up to $D$.
+Recently, Horesh and Karasik \cite{HoreshKarasik} have obtained equidistribution of the tuples $(L,[L(\Z)],[L^\perp(\Z)])$ in this averaged setup.
+All of these results are polynomially effective in $D$.
+In an upcoming preprint, the authors prove together with Luethi and Michel \cite{EffDisjoint} effective equidistribution of the tuples $(L,[L(\Z)],[L^\perp(\Z)])$ for $L \in \mathcal{R}_D$ using a different method.

+\ifsquarefree\else Here, we obtain as a corollary of the above theorem the following ineffective strengthening of these results:

 \begin{corollary}[Averaged equidistribution] The normalized counting measure on the finite set

 equidistributes to the uniform probability measure on $\Gr(\R) \times \mathcal{X}_2^4$ as $D \to \infty$. \end{corollary} \fi